Wilson-Gip/ask-her-out/README.md

 Intro:
-Use this website to ask out girls! (lmao they cant say no :3) ps u shud change da color to her favorite color winky face
+Use this website to ask out girls! (lmao they cant say no :3) ps u shud change da color to her favorite color winky face use at your own discretion (no refunds for rejection)

 SETUP:
 use index.html on a browser or visit https://uracutiepatootie.vercel.app/